About the programme

 All students participate in two core courses.
-The Classics and Ancient Civilizations MA Seminar focuses on academic writing skills, job market training, and the interdisciplinary exploration of ancient civilizations.
+The Ancient World Thesis seminar focuses on academic writing skills, job market training, and the interdisciplinary exploration of ancient civilizations.
 Classics Now! is a seminar examines the current relevance of the study of Classics: we will discuss current issues in modern society (from migration to #MeToo), while applying ancient texts as ‘tools for thinking’.

 You will conclude the programme by writing a thesis based on a research question or hypothesis of your own formulation, which involves the interpretation of classical texts, and/or the exploration of linguistic or literary concepts.

 Next to the Classics and Ancient Civilizations MA Seminar and Classics Now!, students of the MA programme Classics take 35 EC courses in Greek and Latin literature and/or linguistics and a limited number of classes from the cultural-historical disciplines (e.g., Ancient Philosophy, Ancient History or Ancient Judaism and Early Christianity).

 For a more detailed programme, see the Prospectus.
 Please note that this guide applies to the current academic year, which means that the curriculum for next year may slightly differ.

 You have the option to study abroad.
 A maximum of 20 EC can be obtained through classes taken abroad.